-Paying your rent
+Paying your rent, and support with money

 It's important to pay your rent and keep a clear account.
 We are here to help if you need support with this.

 Your rent is due from the date your tenancy starts with us.
 We also need you to make one rent payment in advance, when you sign for the home.